ghettosoak/mikes-living-room/lib/vlc/readme.md

 * up / ok: play / pause
 * down: stop

 All other functions can be found in the 'shortcuts' menu.
+I've mapped them to color functions.
 They are:
-* TOGGLE FULLSCREEN
+* FUNCTION BLUE:   TOGGLE FULLSCREEN
-* SWITCH TO VLC
+* FUNCTION YELLOW: SWITCH TO VLC
-* TURN OFF SUBTITLES
+* FUNCTION RED:    TURN OFF SUBTITLES